orenault/TestLink-API-Python-client/README.md

 Introduction
 ------------

-TestLink-API-Python-client is a Python XMLRPC client for the [TestLink API].
+TestLink-API-Python-client is a Python XML-RPC client for [TestLink].

-Initially based on the James Stock testlink-api-python-client R7 and  Olivier Renault [JinFeng] idea - an interaction of [TestLink], [Robot Framework] and [Jenkins].
+Initially based on James Stock testlink-api-python-client R7 and  Olivier Renault [JinFeng] idea - an interaction of [TestLink], [Robot Framework] and [Jenkins].

 TestLink-API-Python-client delivers two main classes

-*   TestlinkAPIGeneric - Implements the Testlink API methods as generic PY methods with error handling.
+- TestlinkAPIGeneric - Implements the TestLink API methods as generic PY methods with error handling
-    *   Allows the configuration of arguments for these API method as positional or optional arguments.

-*   TestlinkAPIClient - Inherits Testlink API methods from the generic client TestlinkAPIGeneric and defines service methods like "countProjects".
+- TestlinkAPIClient - Inherits from TestlinkAPIGeneric and defines service methods like "countProjects".
-    *   Change the configuration for positional and optional arguments in a way, that often used arguments are positional (consistent with v0.4.0).

 Directory Layout
 ----------------

 src/

 *   Source for TestLink API Python Client

 tests/

 *   Unit Tests for TestLink API Python Client

 examples/

 *   Examples, how to use the TestLink API Python Client

 Installation